lessy-community/lessy/README.md

 Also, the work being done is tracked on our ["Current work" project board](https://github.com/lessy-community/lessy/projects/9).

 If you're an advanced user, you may prefer to **host Lessy on your own server**.
-That's the prefered option if you care about your data and we're totally OK with it.
+That's the preferred option if you care about your data and we're totally OK with it.
 That's the reason we try to maintain [documentation to install Lessy](https://github.com/lessy-community/lessy/blob/master/docs/production_environment.md) in production up-to-date.